 Everything looks good, but our placemark looks too translucent, as you possibly spotted.
 So we must do something small to make it opaque.
-Small color code changes are required in order to set it hex transparency.
+Small color code changes are required in order to set it to hex transparency.
 In our case, we would like to have it completely opaque, although there are quite a few other options available.
 Our alterations we can make in the relevant software (Pic.
-4) and seen in Google Earth afterward (Pic.
+4) and seen on Google Earth afterward (Pic.
 5).

-Another thing, which is changeable in .kml placemark is an icon.
+Another thing, which is changeable in the .kml placemark is an icon.
 Obviously, you can do it at the very beginning, using an interactive map builder.
 If you won’t do it at this stage, there is no problem.
 This issue can be also altered via XML editor.
-However, you must have a proper URL address of the icon, which you want to use.
+However, you must have a proper URL address for the icon, which you want to use.
 It can be an icon from Google or from another icon source.
 There are a few icon bases available on the web, from where you can pick up the most needed one.
 You can save them on your hard drive.
 Next, you must upload them on the web server first in order to generate a link to them, which will be applicable in the .kml file.

 Once you do this, just replace the link in XML code as per below (Pic.
 6) and enjoy your new icon, which appears as a highlight (Pic.
 7).

 The last thing, that comes to mind is the possibility to make a unique highlight for every single placemark.
 We have the same highlight for every placemark so far.
-It’s fine when you just want to know, which one particular are you hovering right now.
+It’s fine when you just want to know, which one particular are you hovering over right now.
 If you want to make a step ahead and collocate your placemark with some main feature, like Paris with Eiffel Tower or Miami with Miami Beach, etc, then you can differ your highlight, making it unique for every single or at least group of your placemarks.